 How do I find an acupuncturist who practices moxibustion in my area?

-Moxibustion is usually taught as part of a qualified acupuncture or traditional Chinese medicine degree program.
+Moxibustion is usually taught as part of qualified acupuncture or traditional Chinese medicine degree program.
 Although there are no licensing or accreditation requirements associated with the practice of moxibustion, in the United States, a practitioner must have an acupuncture license to be allowed to perform moxibustion.